Advanced Manufacturing Engineering Certificate (Multiskill) Level 3 (Year One)

 Method of delivery

-You will typically be in College three days per week*, spending time in the classroom studying theory as well as in the specialist workshops and classrooms undertaking practical work.
+You will typically be in College three to four days per week, spending time in the classroom studying theory as well as in the specialist workshops and classrooms undertaking applied work.

 You will study nine units across the week with specialist tutors, with each 1.5hr session being a separate unit.
 All units are assignment based with three to four assignments for each unit and these are spread across the full year.
 For each unit you are taught the skills and knowledge and then apply this to complete assignments to demonstrate your understanding; some assignments are report/essay based, some might be a practical task or experiment, some may be a presentation or teamwork activity, so there are a range of assessment methods.